forgojs/forgo/README.md

 }
 ```

-If you're using babel-loader (slower) you'd need this webpack config:
+If you're using babel-loader (slower), you'd need this webpack config:

 ```js
 module.exports = {